The First 5 Things You Need to Do to Start Planning Your Wedding

 Here are the first things you need to do to start planning your wedding.

 Set your budget

-After you’ve finished admiring your new bling and have started sharing the news with your inner circle it’s time to buckle down and start planning your wedding.
-The first step in your journey is setting your budget.
+After you’ve finished admiring your new engagement ring and have started sharing the news with your inner circle it’s time to buckle down and start planning your wedding.
+The first step in your journey is setting a wedding budget.
 Now, we know talking dollars and cents is never fun, but it’s a conversation that needs to be had.
 Meet with everyone who’s contributing to your big day to figure out exactly how much you can spend to save you from going overboard in the early phases of planning.
-If you need help sorting out which funds go where, use our handy dandy budget tool.
+If you need help sorting out which funds go where use our handy dandy budget tool.

 Pick your date

 The second thing you’ll want to do is set your wedding date.
 You’ll want to make a list of major holidays, important events (think milestone birthdays and anniversaries) and local celebrations that may mess with your wedding plans.
 You’ll probably want to avoid all of those, if at all possible.
 Also, if you’re looking to cut costs, you may want to think about choosing a date in the offseason as opposed to smack in the middle of the summer.

 Before you get into plotting out your guest list you’ll want to take a few deep breaths and channel your inner yogi, because it can get a bit stressful.
 Remember, your list doesn’t have to be set in stone just yet, but you should have a pretty good idea of the number of people you’ll be hosting.
 Do you want a massive 100+ person outdoor event or only 20 of your nearest and dearest?
 Have a meeting with your spouse and both sets of parents and hash things out.
 This ballpark number will help you find a venue that fits your group perfectly.